Parkinson-NP/MIE-2024/README.md

  As an example, setup of Windows Subsystem Linux (WSL) with Ubuntu is used here.
 For additional WSL tips and FAQs, official instructions are available at <https://learn.microsoft.com/en-us/windows/wsl/install>.

+[//]: # (Give WSL instructions in detail??)
 [//]: # (Depending on your software version, you may need to enable WSL before moving forwards.
 WSL can be enabled via Administrator commands in Windows Powershell, or graphically in Windows Control Panel.)
 [//]: # (*Virtual Machine Platform* and *Windows Subsystem for Linux* must be enabled under **Windows Control Panel > Programs > Programs and Features > Turn Windows features on or off**.
 With the required features enabled, installation can be then be carried out graphically in the Microsoft Store, or with the following command in Windows Powershell:)
-[//]: # (Bash
-wsl --install -d Ubuntu)
+[//]: # (Bash wsl --install -d Ubuntu)

 If choosing to install your distribution from the Microsoft Store, please ensure you have set up a Linux user account before proceeding.
 Your terminal prompt should show your device name and newly established Unix username like so: